afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 This is the internal chip identifier as reported by [esp_efuse_mac_get_default()](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/misc_system_api.html).
 Useful to distinguish one device from another.

-### Available inputs

-A bitmap of all available inputs.
-If the n-th bit (0-based) is set to "1", the input number "n" is available for mapping.

 ## Data format of report ID 3

 While writing, any value outside of the valid range will be ignored, so they me be used to mask which fields to modify or not.